Stuff-Technologies-Inc/doyoubech32/README.md

 ## Wallets:
 - "Generates Bech32 Deposit Addresses?" - Can you receive coins into your own Bech32 Address
 - "Allows Withdrawals to Bech32 Addresses?" - Can you Scan/Send to Bech32 addresses?

+### Want to add your Exchange/Wallet?
+Submit a pull request!